 “PB&J please,” I said.
 Our chef-bot came to life in the corner.
 “Oh, and a glass of milk.”

 “As you wish, Master Noah.”
 It always cracked me up to hear the robot’s French accent.
 Whose idea was that, anyway?
+Le Chef 9000 swiveled and passed through swinging doors into the galley.

 I moved to the window overlooking the hydroponic gardens.
 Dozens of robots sped along the hanging plants, tending them and harvesting the fruits and vegetables that fed the hundreds of animals on board the ship.
 I could just hear Mom: “All this food and the only thing you eat is peanut butter and jelly.”